nfranel/grb-COMCUBE-simu/README.md

   - make
   - megalib installed and **sourced**
   - pip, intall apexpy (pip install apexpy)
-  - GBM data tools (for light curve making) :
+  - GBM data tools (for light curve making) - It is advised to create a separate environment for using the GBM data tools !
     - Download the GBM data tools installation package https://fermi.gsfc.nasa.gov/ssc/data/analysis/gbm/
     - pip3 install <path_to_tar>/gbm_data_tools-1.1.1.tar.gz
       - Sometimes the archive has been decompressed while downloaded but the .gz is not remove, to correct the issue just remove the .gz